Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

-Likewise other $K$-mean algorithms, probKMA finds a local minimum of the functional (\ref{eq:Jm}) and its output depends heavily on initialization.
-Since our goal is functional motif discovery, we run the algorithm multiple times with different initializations, and form the set of candidate motifs taking the union of the resulting solutions.
-Moreover, since we do not know \emph{a priori} motif frequencies and lengths in the input curves, we run probKMA multiple times changing $K$ and the minimum lengths $c_1,\dots,c_K$.
-Once again, we accumulate solutions in a union set.

-We then ``clean up'' this set of candidate motifs through two main procedures.
-First, we use generalized silhouette indices and number of occurrences to \emph{prune} the candidate motif list.
-Specifically, we retain only motifs (cluster centers) such that both the average cluster silhouette index and the number of curve portions assigned to the cluster are larger than fixed thresholds (see Subsection~\ref{subsec:silhouette}).
-Second, we \emph{merge} candidate motifs that are very similar to each other, as they may in fact correspond to the same ``true motif'' identified by multiple runs of probKMA (this is likely to happen when a motif appears in the input curves with a large signal-to-noise ratio).
+Likewise other $K$-mean algorithms, probKMA finds a local minimum of the functional $J_m$ and its output depends heavily on initialization.
+If the goal is to \emph{cluster the curves} in $K$ groups \emph{based on local similarity}, we repeat the algorithm using different initializations (and possibly different initial lengths) and we select the solution with the lowest value of $J_m$.
+If the goal is \emph{functional motif discovery}, we run the algorithm multiple times with different initializations, cluster number and motif initial lengths, and form the set of candidate motifs taking the union of the resulting solutions.
+We ``clean up'' this set of candidate motifs using generalized silhouette indices and motif number of occurrences.
+We then \emph{merge} candidate motifs that are very similar to each other, as they may in fact correspond to the same ``true motif'' identified by multiple runs of probKMA.
 Finally, given the resulting set of \emph{discovered motifs}, we utilize a \emph{motif search} algorithm to locate all their instances in the input curves.
 For each motif, we map all portions of the curves with distance lower than a given radius $R$ from the motif.
+Full details are provided in the Supplementary Material.